 GDP per capita in Chad fell to $614 in 2020, its lowest level since 2004.
 Following previous lows in both 2016 and 2017, the country had started to recover as oil and agricultural production increased.
 Covid-19 hit the economy hard, however, due to the temporary suspension of oil production.
 The landlocked country also struggled with a decline in trade following border closures, leading to deflation, as the supply of goods outweighed the demand.
 Chad has also had to contend with a coup d'état in 2021.
 The story is similar in Niger, where reductions in oil prices, a sector the country is heavily reliant on, combined with the effects of Covid-19, are expected to lead to economic recession.

-Where in North Africa attracts the most FDI?
+Where in northern Africa attracts the most FDI?

-Foreign direct investment (FDI) in North Africa is not spread evenly.
+Foreign direct investment (FDI) in northern Africa is not spread evenly.
 The shining stars include Egypt and Morocco, which continually rank top for FDI projects in the region.

 The national investment promotion agency is promoting Egypt’s Vision 2030 development plan as a means of continuing to attract FDI.
 In addition, in 2019 the Egyptian government announced the establishment of seven new free zones as part of plans to attract more investors and increase exports and productivity.